husseinm/husseinm.github.io/_posts/2016-6-29-grandpa-game.md

 title: S.P.A.M.
 Grandpa Game
 ---

-**Note:** This is a story of 14 year old me and a group of kids from my School District's cross High School Robotics team, S.P.A.M., during one of my most memorable times there.
-Please remember all the students were approximately 14 years old, this was a selected subgroup of kids on the team, and is no way indicative of the behaviour of the individuals today, nor of anyone currently on that team - also please know I did actually write some kind of useful robot code during my 4 year tenure on the team, and didn't just screw around...
+**Note:** This is a story of 14 year-old me and a group of kids from my School District's cross High School Robotics team, S.P.A.M., during one of my most memorable times there.
+Please remember all the students were approximately 14 years old, this was a selected subgroup of kids on the team, and is no way indicative of the behavior of the individuals today, nor of anyone currently on that team - also please know I did actually write some kind of useful robot code during my 4 year tenure on the team, and didn't just screw around...

 Source Code: [GitHub](https://github.com/husseinm/S.P.A.M.-Grandpa-Game)